mediafinger/qanda/README.markdown

 ### Dependencies

-* This app was developed and tested under `Ruby 2.5.0` and later updated to `2.6.1`.
+* This app was developed and tested under `Ruby 2.5.0` and later updated to `2.6.1`, `2.7.2` and `3.0.0.
 Other versions might or might not work.
-* It uses `Rails 5.2` and needs a `Postgres database`, as the fulltext search relies on Postgres features.
+* It used `Rails 5.2`, was then updated to `Rails 6.1` and needs a `Postgres database`, as the fulltext search relies on Postgres features.
 * Google authentication is done with `omniauth-google-oauth2` which depends on `omniauth`.
 * The configuration relies on the `dotenv-rails` gem.
 It was not tested in a Docker environment (but PRs are always welcome).
 * Markdown rendering is done with the `redcarpet` gem and the `rouge` plugin is used for code syntax highlighting.